takluyver/jupyter_kernel_mgmt/docs/kernel_finder.rst

 :meth:`KernelProvider.find_kernels() <.KernelProviderBase.find_kernels()>` methods
 yielding each entry.

-Each entry, commonly referred to as a :ref:`kernel specification <kernelspecs>`, is a JSON serialized dictionary consisting of the fields necessary to describe and use the associated kernel.
+Each entry, commonly referred to as a :ref:`kernel specification <kernelspecs>`, is a dictionary consisting of the fields necessary to describe the associated kernel and assist users in their selection.
 Some providers may return additional information in the `metadata` stanza of the result.

 .. _kernelspecs: